 Jonathan Zuniga is an instructor, composer, and arranger from Southern California.
-He has worked with several WGI/SCPA indoor ensembles including Pulse Percussion 2010-2018, Los Alamitos High School 2011-2016, La Quinta High School 2016-present, and Chino Hills Winter Drumline 2013, 2016-2018.
-Jonathan is currently the Front Ensemble Arranger and Musical Director for Pacific Crest (2017-Current) and was on the design team at George Mason University for their 2018 season.
+He has worked with several WGI/SCPA indoor ensembles including Pulse Percussion 2010-2018, Los Alamitos High School 2011-2016, La Quinta High School 2016-present, Chino Hills Winter Drumline 2013, 2016-2018, and Sunny Hills High School.
+Jonathan is currently the Front Ensemble Arranger and Musical Director for Pacific Crest (2017-Current) and was on the design team at George Mason University for their 2018 WGI season.
+He has also joined the 2020 Design Team for Elan Percussion.
 Jonathan was a former Assistant Front Ensemble Arranger for Box Six.
 His past instructional experience in DCI includes Academy 2011, Cadets 2012, and the Blue Stars 2013-2016.

 Jonathan's performance experience includes the Arizona Academy Drum and Bugle Corps 2007, RCC Winter Drumline 2009 and the Blue Devils Drum & Bugle Corps 2008.